the-cruel-world/cruelEngine/src/scene/README.md

 physics engine.
 At the end of a loop, the renderer will render a new frame, and present it to screen.

-How an object will be rendered will be defined by the object itself.
-Because some times, special objects may have their own shader etc. Design a general render pipeline and renderpass might be difficult.
+~~How an object will be rendered will be defined by the object itself.
+Because some times, special objects may have their own shader etc. Design a general render pipeline and renderpass might be difficult. ~~

+We can classify the render object into several types and define the render tasks correspondingly.
+Then all the dependencies of render can be removed from scene.

+## Camera

+* Fundamentals of Real-Time Camera Design
+* smooth near clipping plane

+## Scene Graph

+## Shape